bennylynch/banksy/README.md

 nuget Suave
 ```
 To download, run '.paket/paketbootstrpper.exe' (which downloads the latest paket.exe, from github), and then '.paket/paket.exe install'.
-Or, if you've cloned the git repo, you can just run build.cmd/sh.
+If you've cloned the git repo, you can just run build.cmd/sh.
 This will download the specified dependencies to the 'packages' directory.

 Getting the data
 ----------------